GNU Project Debugger AlternativesDecompilers and other similar apps like GNU Project Debugger

-GNU Project Debugger is described as 'or gdb, is a command-line, source-level debugger for programs that were written in C, C++, D, Objective-C, Fortran, Java, Pascal, assembly, Modula-2, or Ada and compiled for any of a number of different target architectures including x86, x86-64, IA-64' and is an app in the development category.
-There are more than 10 alternatives to GNU Project Debugger for a variety of platforms, including Linux, Windows, Mac, Online / Web-based and BSD.
-The best alternative is Ghidra, which is both free and Open Source.
-Other great apps like GNU Project Debugger are IDA, OllyDbg, Cutter and Binary Ninja.
+GNU Project Debugger is described as 'Or gdb, is a command-line, source-level debugger for programs that were written in C, C++, D, Objective-C, Fortran, Java, Pascal, assembly, Modula-2, or Ada and compiled for any of a number of different target architectures including x86, x86-64, IA-64' and is a Decompiler in the development category.
+There are more than 10 alternatives to GNU Project Debugger for a variety of platforms, including Windows, Linux, Mac, BSD and Web-based apps.
+The best GNU Project Debugger alternative is IDA.
+It's not free, so if you're looking for a free alternative, you could try Ghidra or dnSpyEx.
+Other great apps like GNU Project Debugger are OllyDbg, radare2, Cutter and Binary Ninja.

 - Decompiler